vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 The pak file contains:
 * The `manifest.txt` file and its localization inside the `resources` directory.
 * The EULA file(s)
-* An optional Management Pack icon file
+* An optional Management Pack icon file.
 * All content inside the `content` directory.
 * An adapter.zip file, containing:
   * The `conf` directory (including `describe.xml` and its localization file(s)).